Introduction

 Reciprocal Agreements

-Holders of licences in countries signed up to CEPT TR 61-01 operate with their home call sign prefixed with an M/.
-Holders of licences in countries signed up to CEPT TR 61-02 can operate for 3 months before needing a Great Britain call sign as issued by Ofcom.
+Holders of licences in countries signed up to CEPT TR 61-01 may operate in the UK with their home call sign prefixed with an M/.
+Holders of licences in countries signed up to CEPT TR 61-02 can operate for 3 months before needing a UK call sign as issued by Ofcom.